Skip to content

 Autologous fat (taken from the patient's own body) offers three fundamental benefits in revision:

 I use fat in three different preparations: millifat for deep volume, microfat for intermediate folds, and nanofat (rich in stem cells) for skin regeneration.
-This layered approach ensures a harmonious and natural result.
+This layered approach ensures a natural and balanced result.

 When volume is the real problem